aws-samples/amazon-cloudfront-functions/url-rewrite-single-page-apps/README.md

 aws cloudfront create-function --name url-rewrite-single-page-apps --function-config Comment="Function to redirect empty doc requests to index.html",Runtime=cloudfront-js-1.0 --function-code fileb://url-rewrite-single-page-apps/index.js
 ```

-If the fuction was created correctly, the JSON output should look similar to this:
+If the function was created correctly, the JSON output should look similar to this:

 ```
 {